 We believe that God instituted the home and the church.
 The Christian school does not supplant these institutions, but shares in the spiritual, moral, intellectual, emotional, and aesthetic development of children.
 The Christian school exercises its primary role in intellectual development with Christian purpose.
 In emotional and aesthetic development, it is responsible to the home.
 In spiritual, moral, and social development, its role is secondary to the role of the church.
-We consider it a privilege to be in the involved in Christian education.
 We believe the Christian school should offer certain invaluable benefits such as an appreciation and commitment to Scripture, academic excellence, training for Christian vocation, spiritual enrichment, and social opportunities.
-FBCS partners with local Christian families and churches to provide a nurturing environment for students and to equip the rising generation for effective service in the home, church, and community.
+FBCS offers Christ-centered, core academic subjects for grades 1-12 to the local conservative Anabaptist community so that every child can flourish and contribute to God's story.
+We consider it a privilege to be involved in Christian education as we endeavor to nurture students toward faithful service.